Basics

 -

-The amount of electricity a turbine can generate depends on the type of turbine and the wind conditions at any time.
-There are many different models of turbines that can generate different amounts of electricity.
+03How much electricity does a wind turbine generate?This depends on the type of turbine and the wind conditions at any one time.

 -